redwoodjs/learn.redwoodjs.com/docs/tutorial/everyones-favorite-thing-to-build-forms.md

 sidebar_label: "Everyone's Favorite Thing to Build: Forms"
 ---

 Wait, don't close your browser!
 You had to know this was coming eventually, didn't you?
 And you've probably realized by now we wouldn't even have this section in the tutorial unless Redwood had figured out a way to make forms less soul-sucking than usual.
 In fact Redwood might even make you _love_ building forms.
-Well, love is a strong word. _Like_ building forms. _Tolerate_ building them?
+Well, love is a strong word. _Like_ building forms? _Tolerate_ building them?

 Part 3 of the video tutorial picks up here:

+> **Ancient Content Notice**
+>
+> These videos were recorded with an earlier version of Redwood and many commands are now out-of-date.
+If you really want to build the blog app you'll need to follow along with the text which we keep up-to-date with the latest releases.

 <div class="video-container">
   <iframe src="https://www.youtube.com/embed/eT7iIy0F8Tk?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture; modestbranding; showinfo=0" allowfullscreen></iframe>